stonepros/stone/doc/radosgw/placement.rst

 .. note:: If you have not done any previous `Multisite Configuration`_,
-          a ``default`` zone and zonegroup are created for you, and changes to the zone/zonegroup will not take effect until the Ceph Object Gateways are restarted.
+          a ``default`` zone and zonegroup are created for you, and changes to the zone/zonegroup will not take effect until the Stone Object Gateways are restarted.
 If you have created a realm for multisite, the zone/zonegroup changes will take effect once the changes are committed with ``radosgw-admin period update --commit``.